-Game authors, Publishers and Culture Council: Include analog games in the collection catalog of the German National Library!
+Game authors, Publishers and Culture Council: Include analog games in the collection and catalog of the German National Library!

-As representatives of the creators of thousands of analog games, we advocate that these media works should be included in the collection catalog of the German National Library (DNB).
+As representatives of the creators of thousands of analog games, we advocate that these media works should be included in the collection and catalog of the German National Library (DNB).
 The German Game Publisher Association Spieleverlage e.V. and the German Cultural Council already joined this demand in 2015.

 The legal claim to library royalties according to § 27 UrhG must be legally realized to end the discrimination of the authors of analog games.
 Almost all public libraries have an increasing stock of games, but the DNB has so far refused to include them, which means that the authors suffer considerable financial losses.
 For this to happen, the current exemptions for games in DNB's collection guidelines (item 126.96.36.199) and in the Obligatory Collection Ordinance (§ 4 item 14) must be changed respectively deleted accordingly.